© - Steven A. Cerra - copyright protected; all rights reserved.

 I have always found it fascinating to explore how those on the periphery of Jazz relate to it.

-The manner in which authors write about the music, photographers take picture of the musicians performing it and artists and poets depict it in paintings and in verse can be as distinctive as the styles in which Jazz is played.
+The manner in which authors write about the music, photographers take pictures of the musicians performing it and artists and poets depict it in paintings and in verse can be as distinctive as the styles in which Jazz is played.

 Take for example, photography.